Techtonica/curriculum/html/html.md

 - HTML is really simple and easy to learn.

   **Which companies use html?** Almost every company uses HTML for it's front-end.
 You can visit [codecademy](http://www.codeacademy.com) and [hackerrank](http://www.hackerrank.com).
+  For viewing the html content, view the page source(ctrl+U) after opening the website.

 ### Objectives
 **Apprentices will be able to:**